Manitoba 100

-Manitoba 100 was a Canadian historical documentary television miniseries which aired on CBC Television in 1970.
+Manitoba 100 is a Canadian historical documentary television miniseries which aired on CBC Television in 1970.

 Premise

 This five-episode series was produced in Winnipeg as a project for Manitoba's provincial centennial with Maurice Burchell was the narrator.

 Scheduling

 The half-hour episodes were broadcast on Fridays at 11:25 p.m.
 (Eastern) from 17 July to 14 August 1970, and rebroadcast on Thursdays at 10:00 a.m. from 13 August to 10 September 1970.

 Summary

 An historical documentary was based on the origins and stories of the people of Manitoba from the Indians, the Metis through the immigration of Icelandic, Mennonite, Ukrainian and others in 1970.